-With stats like these, having played in six Champions League finals, how does he rank on the Champions League all-time scorers list?
-Here are the top five who found their shooting boots in Europe’s most elite competition…
+But how does the Poland international rank amongst the Champions League’s greatest ever goalscorers?
+Here are the top five players who found their shooting boots in Europe’s most elite competition…

-Messi came along and broke the record that Raúl set with 66 goals in his iconic Real Madrid days and 5 in his latter days with Schalke.
-He was the all-time top scorer for a long time, but his record turned out to be no match for the goalscoring prowess of Messi and Ronaldo.
+Messi came along and broke the record that Raúl set with 66 goals in his iconic Real Madrid days and five in his latter days with Schalke.
+He was the all-time top scorer for a long time, but his record turned out to be no match for the goalscoring prowess of some modern greats.

 2nd: Lionel Messi

-It was always going to be Messi and Ronaldo occupying these two spots, and it’s the Argentine who takes second with 100 goals in 124 games.
-This does give him the best goals to game ratio of the top 5 with 0.81, but that doesn’t help him cover the large gap in goals between himself and Cristiano.
+It was always going to be Messi and Ronaldo occupying these two spots, and it’s the Argentine who takes second with 119 goals in 148 games.
+This does give him the best goals-to-game ratio of the top 5 with 0.8, but that doesn’t help him cover the large gap in goals between himself and Cristiano.

-At least second place is safe, as it would be quite the surge in form to see Benzema notch 45 goals, with Messi having to retire immediately and… never mind.
+At least second place is safe, as it would be quite the surge in form to see Lewandowski bridge a 47-goal gap, with Messi having to retire immediately and… never mind.
 The Messi-Ronaldo debate will continue, but there’s one thing no one can question, and that’s who is the top Champions League goalscorer.

 1st: Cristiano Ronaldo